lidorzx/RepoForge/README.md

 ## Requirements

-- Ubuntu 22.04 or 24.04 host
 - Docker Engine
 - Docker Compose plugin
-- Internet access from the host for pulling Ubuntu images and downloading packages
+- Internet access from the host for pulling images & downloading packages

 The compose setup mounts `/var/run/docker.sock` so the web app can start temporary resolver containers such as `ubuntu:22.04`.
 It also passes `AIRGAP_HOST_WORKDIR`